Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Diagnostic Performance Heatmap

 \section{Diagnostic Performance Heatmap}

-The ,,Human Experts'' row aggregates the performance of $N=5$ professionals; one provided only dimensional ratings, thus their data was excluded from categorical analysis but retained for dimensional evaluation.
+The ``Human Experts'' row aggregates the performance of $N=5$ professionals; the sixth professional declined to provide definitive categorical labels, thus their data was included only in the dimensional evaluation.
 A False Positive indicates diagnosing a disorder absent in the ground truth, while a False Negative denotes failing to identify a present condition.
 Each model row reflects $N=21$ trials (7 cases x 3 runs), whereas the human row corresponds to $N=35$ independent assessments (7 cases x 5 experts).